jlabrada71/mabayjs/QUICK-START.md

 Introduction
 -------------
-Imagine we are implementing a TODO List where each item is a task and want to create a RESTful API in NodeJS using Express to store those tasks in a MongoDB database.
-We have already a set of templates for this task.
+Imagine we are implementing a TODO List where each item is a task and you need to create a RESTful API in NodeJS using Express to store those tasks in a MongoDB database.
+We already have a set of templates for this task.

 In order to generate the code, we need to follow two steps:
 - Create a Model for the tasks.